metamn/react/content/blog/bauhaus-to-emoji-a-call-for-a-new-typography/index.md

 ---
-title: "Bauhaus to emoji: A call for a new typography"
+title: 'Bauhaus to emoji: A call for a new typography'
-date: "2018-12-19"
+date: '2018-12-19'
 ---

-Typography has to be completely rethinked.
+Typography has to be completely rethought.

 <!--more-->

 The old, standard way — Bauhaus, Swiss, minimal — was perfect in a static environment like print.
 Now we have animated type, dynamic CSS units, variable fonts and viewports, spatial AR / VR typography.